ExtremeAddons/extreme_pbr_docs/docs/preferences.rst

 ======================

-From this section you can access a list of Addons that I recommend you take a look at, if you are a 3D artist addon creator and would like to be included in this list, contact me.
-TODO: reference to my contacts
+From this section you can access a list of Addons that I recommend you take a look at, if you are a 3D artist addon creator and would like to be included in this list, contact me. :ref:`contact_assistance`

 .. image:: _static/_images/preferences/pr_top_addons_panel.webp
     :align: center